407Vision/Group-1-Semester-Project/README.md

 Sharpening Filter: Enhances edges by emphasizing intensity differences.
 Comparing Results:

-The filters are applied to noisy images to observe their effectiveness in noise reduction and edge preservation.
+# The filters are applied to noisy images to observe their effectiveness in noise reduction and edge preservation.
-Outcome
-By completing this task, you'll understand:

-The role of smoothing filters in noise reduction.
-The trade-offs between noise removal and edge blurring.
-How sharpening filters enhance edges but may amplify noise.
+## Key Insights
+### Effectiveness of Filters:

+Mean Filter: Smoothens the image but may blur edges.
+Median Filter: Highly effective for reducing Salt-and-Pepper noise while preserving edges.
+Sharpening Filter: Enhances edges and fine details but may increase noise visibility.

+## Noise Handling:

+Gaussian noise is better handled by smoothing filters.
+Median filters perform well against Salt-and-Pepper noise due to their resilience against outliers.